MaryMahmoodi/EEG_forward_inverse_problem/README.md

 Why do we do the inverse problem?
 The main goal is to design a non-invasive and reliable source localization software for pre-surgical planning.

-In this repository, I will be sharing my findings regarding EEG forward/inverse problems from concepts to formulas.
+In this repository, I will be sharing my findings regarding EEG forward/inverse problems from neural concepts to formulas.